mmomtchev/Forez/README.md

 He is also mentioned in Chronique d'Ernoul as having died almost immediately after disembarking in Acre ([27], page 340).

 [25] states that he died while traveling - citing Villehardouin's chronicles ([25], page 493).
 This is not very accurate as Villehardouin's chronicles do not contain any information about the military campaign to the Holy Land after their departure from Marseille.

+Although many modern source emit doubts about him dying in 1203 - during the outbreak of plague - or even 1204, all the primary sources agree that he died almost immediately after arriving.

 ### Count Guigues (Guy) IV of Forez and Nevers (after 1226)